twaclaw/pi-k8s/README.md

 NODE: remedios  POD: nginx-f654b8fb-6666g
 ```

-Nice, k8s is acting as a load-balancer.
+Nice, k8s is acting as a load-balancer!!!

-## Conclusions

-This exercise just scratched the surface of the potential of Kubernertes.
-Kubernetes is very useful to create multi-tier applications, scaling up/down automatically, and keeping the status.
+---

 ## Conclusions

 This exercise just scratched the surface of the potential of Kubernertes.
 Kubernetes is very useful to create multi-tier applications, scaling up/down automatically, and keeping the status.

 ## Credits